Contemporary Approaches to Repatriation of Cultural Heritage

 Join us for a screening of French filmmaker Mati Diop’s 2024 documentary Dahomey, dramatised account of 26 royal treasures from the Kingdom of Dahomey (in modern-day Benin) that were returned from France to Benin, and the reactions of Beninese people.

-Following the screening, we’ll host a conversation on contemporary approaches to repatriation of cultural heritage with Foreman Bandam, Field Museum Assistant Curator in African Anthropology, and Christopher Philipp, the Field’s African Ethnography Collection Manager.
+Following the screening, we’ll host a conversation on contemporary approaches to repatriation of cultural heritage with Foreman Bandama, Field Museum Assistant Curator in African Anthropology, and Christopher Philipp, the Field’s African Ethnography Collection Manager.

 Doors open at 6:00 p.m.
 Program starts at 6:30 p.m.
 Please enter via 54 W Chicago Ave.
 Non-alcoholic options will be available.